 Taylor put a hand on Samook’s hairy arm.
 “When you’re ready, you’ll be ready, and not before then.
 You don’t have to choose until you want to even if somebody else says you’re ready to.”

 Samook looked up at Taylor.
 “Thank you, spirit-mother.”

 Taylor shrugged.
 “Like Kaz-ur said-”

 “The dream-seer will have a long line of willing males trying for her claw,” said a deep voice from behind them.
-“And she does not need to choose any of them if she does not want to.”
+“And she need not choose any of them if she does not want to.”

 Samook turned to look at Kaz-ur, eyes glistening.
 “Thank you, Kaz-ur.”

 Kaz-ur took the seat next to Samook and gave her a broken-toothed smile.
 “The choice will always be yours.
-None may choose for you, not even I. But I am happy to provide advice if you so wish it.
+None may choose for you, not even I. But I am happy to advise on this if you so wish it.
 It is a big decision.”

-Samook watched as the ten other Aarden took a seat around the table.
-The long Elder hut suddenly seemed very crowded.
+Samook watched as the remaining ten Aarden took a seat around the table.
+The long Elder hut suddenly seemed very crowded indeed.